coralogix/eng-concourse-resource-pagerduty-incident/README.md

 # eng-concourse-resource-pagerduty-incident
-A resource type for Concourse CI which creates a PagerDuty incident.
+A resource type for Concourse CI which creates a PagerDuty incident, either through the REST API or through the Events v2 API.
+It also supports submitting change events through the Events v2 API.

 Lightly adapted from the PagerDuty documentation of the [REST API](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1incidents/post) and the [Events v2 API](https://developer.pagerduty.com/docs/events-api-v2/overview/)